Pratiksha605/monoZDocs/docs/monoZJet/hostcommunicationcommands.md

     </tr>
   </table>

+<b>Note:</b>
+1. If host and monoZ:Jet is powered ON at the same time, then there is a possibility the host may miss the +MZREADY message.

 ### Module Start
 This command initializes the monoZ:Jet module and establish communication with the cellular network and the IoT platform using runtime parameters.
 If the SIM is not detected, the Band setting is incorrect, or the modem fails to start, an error URC is immediately generated without retries.
 In the event of a failed network or IoT platform connection, monoZ:Jet will return a failure URC and retry every 5 minutes indefinitely until a successful connection is established.
-The host can force an exit from this loop through a hardware reset, MZSLEEP=1, or a power shutdown.
+The host can force an exit from this loop through a hardware reset, full sleep, or a power shutdown.
 Upon +MZSTART:0, host can expect +MZSTART URCs in the event of network or IoT platform disconnection.

 <CodeBlock language="javascript" title="Execution command">
 {`MZSTART `}